 Move the virtual camera

-Press and hold Option (macOS) or Alt (Linux or Windows) to access camera movement controls.
+Press and hold Shift to access camera movement controls.
 Use the following controls to move the camera:

-Release Option or Alt to return to interactive mode in the emulator.
+Release Shift to return to interactive mode in the emulator.

 Use the Virtual Sensors tab in Extended controls for more precise device positioning.